Determine How Much Rent You Can Afford

 - Are appliances, electrical sources, and plumbing in good working order?

-- Find out who is responsible for cleaning shared areas and how repairs and maintenance of the dwelling will be provided.
+- Who is responsible for cleaning shared areas and how will repairs and maintenance of the dwelling be provided?

 - Never rent a room that has no safe and quick exit, such as a basement with no door or window to the outside.

-- The zoning ordinance limits how many people can live in a single residence.
+- Article 4 of the zoning ordinance establishes and limits how many people can live in a single residence.
 In general, no more than four unrelated people may live in one house.

 - Report overcrowding to the Department of Code Compliance at 703-324-1300.

-- To find out about property maintenance, and fire and health codes, contact the Department of Code Compliance at 703-324-1300.
+- For more information about property maintenance, and fire and health codes, contact the Department of Code Compliance at 703-324-1300 or email.